 1) You can make an application by completing the online application found under ‘Links and Downloads’ on the AA Visiting School page.
 If you are not able to make an online application, email email@example.com for instructions to pay by bank transfer.

 2) Once you complete the online application and make a full payment, you are registered to the programme.
 A CV or a portfolio is not required.

-All participants travelling from abroad are responsible for securing any visa required for entry to Italy, and are advised to contact their home embassy early.
+All participants travelling from abroad are responsible for securing any visa required, and are advised to contact their home embassy early.
 After payment of fees, the AA School can provide a letter confirming participation in the workshop.
-Applicants are advised to contact the AA as soon as possible in order to apply and confirm a place, as space is limited.

 Venue of workshop: Galleria “Come Se”, via dei Bruzi 4, 00185 Roma, Italy